-From pole dancing, to aerial fitness, ballet and weightlifting, pregnant women across the globe have been sharing their fearless fitness secrets in a new social media craze sweeping the nation, and it’s fair to say that keeping fit during pregnancy has never looked so fun!
+From pole dancing, to aerial fitness, ballet and weightlifting, pregnant women across the globe have been sharing their fearless fitness secrets and it’s fair to say that keeping fit during pregnancy has never looked so fun.

 1. Pole Dancing